WestGrid/ubcSummerSchool2018/index.md

 This event is brought to you by [WestGrid](https://www.westgrid.ca) and [UBC ARC Department](https://arc.ubc.ca).
 The main goals of this school are:

-1. training researchers to use efficiently
+1. to train researchers to use
-   [Compute Canada's national systems](https://docs.computecanada.ca/wiki/National_systems) in their scientific workflows, irrespective of the discipline, and
+   [Compute Canada's national systems](https://docs.computecanada.ca/wiki/National_systems) in their scientific workflows, irrespective of their discipline, and
-1. introducing modern tools and techniques.
+1. to introduce modern computational tools and techniques.

 <div class="toc" markdown="1">
 ## Contents: